Canadians with solid financial plans feel better off emotionally and financially than those without, according to research.

 What’s important is to choose a path that you know you can follow for the long-term, she adds, but it’s just as important to have a planner you can trust and with whom you can feel comfortable for the long run.

-Helping Canadians select a planner that suits them is a priority for FPSC, says Cary who hopes that the new Financial Planning for Canadians website will go a long way to doing that.
+Helping Canadians select a planner that suits them is a priority for FP Canada, says Cary who hopes that the Financial Planning for Canadians website will go a long way to doing that.

 “We list 10 questions for people to ask, such as what kind of service am I looking for, what kind of advice do I need, and what homework should I do before I look for a planner.
 This is important because if I don’t know what help I’m looking for and need, then I don’t know if I’ve made a good match when I select a planner,” he adds.